Grrl Power is an ongoing story about superheroines doing everyday superheroic things. It has quite a large cast.

 Fights Like a Normal: He's invulnerable, but not really that much more powerful than a normal human otherwise.

 Stone Wall: He's Nigh Invulnerable minus the nigh.
 The problem being, he's otherwise basically just a normal person (albeit 1.5 times as strong as most, since he doesn't have to worry about tearing muscles or anything).

 Sydney: What's your name?
 X: ...X.
 Sydney: That's forgettably generic.
 X: That's the point.

 The classified handler Archon has watching Dabbler, just in case she was serving as the vanguard of an invasion force, or something similar.
 He's laconic and pragmatic, suiting his job as a spy; he evidently uses a high-tech invisibility/stealth suit, which may be his own design.

 Invisibility: Basically the only power we've seen from him thus far (along with matching silence).

 "Superpowers are like vegans—they can't wait to tell you about them."

-A sniper and helicopter pilot - The only active-duty member of ARCHON we meet who doesn't have superpowers or a close approximation thereof.
+A sniper and helicopter pilot, and the only active-duty member of ARCHON we meet who doesn't have superpowers or a close approximation thereto.

-Bi the Way: She offhandedly explains that she's more attracted to people, rather than genders, after Sydney notices her enjoying the parade of shirtless superguys as well.
+Bi the Way: She offhandedly explains that she's more attracted to people rather than genders, after Sydney initially picks up a lesbian vibe off her looks, then notices her enjoying the parade of shirtless superguys.

-Handicapped Badass: She's a military sniper who lost her leg in action but lost none of her badassitude.
+Handicapped Badass: She's a military sniper who lost her leg in action — but none of her badassitude.